 Spend a Day on the Boardwalk

 Disney has a hidden treasure, the Disney Boardwalk, a shopping, resort, and restaurant area just outside of Epcot.
 Another free activity when doing Disney on a a budget, or if you just want to explore WDW, if exploring the Boardwalk.
-You can wander around the hotels on the Disney Boardwalk – Yacht Club and the Beach Club; check out the Atlantic Dance Hall for a little boogie; grab a bite to eat at one of the many restaurants; try a beer flight at the brewery; and ride around a Surrey bike.
+You can wander around the hotels on the Disney Boardwalk: Boardwalk Inn, Yacht Club, and Beach Club; check out the Atlantic Dance Hall for a little boogie; grab a bite to eat at one of the many restaurants; try a beer flight at the brewery; and ride around a Surrey bike.

 If you are on Disney World property, there is ALWAYS a completely free activity – when in doubt, look for Hidden Mickeys!
 Disney Boardwalk is no exception and Hidden Mickeys can be found all over.
 If you want to try to find them on your own, happy hunting, but you can also use Google for a little help along the way!